Kojic Acid vs Vitamin C vs Alpha Arbutin for Dark Spots

 - Slower results compared to kojic acid or vitamin C

-- May need higher concentrations for stubborn spots
+- May need higher concentrations for stubborn marks

 - Results can be subtle rather than dramatic